 Despite mortgage rates being at an all-time low, it has been very difficult for first-time buyers to step onto the property ladder in recent months.
 Data from Aldermore’s first-time buyer index revealed around 45% of first-time buyers were rejected for a mortgage on their first try.

 With others (20%) revealing they had been rejected multiple times.
 Overall, just over a third of first-time buyers were accepted on their first try.
 This is a drastic decline compared to pre-pandemic months.
 In March 2020, nearly half (48%) had offers accepted on their first try.

 This is due to several factors; credit issues being a huge concern.
 Also, this was exacerbated by employment disruption and furloughed workers.
 Consequently, many first-time buyers are experiencing difficulties securing a mortgage.

-What will be the impact of the new mortgage lending rules?
+What will be the

 Essentially, by removing the 3% threshold, securing a mortgage will get easier.
 If you are on the borderline of being able to afford a mortgage, softening the rules will work in your favour.
 Not just homebuyers, but property investors too.
 If you are a first-time investor experiencing issues securing a mortgage, the new lending rules will benefit you.

 In terms of house prices, as we know, they are currently soaring.
 Experts are questioning whether these new rules will create an unsustainable level of growth.
 Loosening mortgage lending may drive house prices up further which, ironically, would push more people out of the market.
 Many experts have called for a focus on building more houses, rather than building more demand.